-(b) The worker must sign Form 3923A, "IME Observer Form," acknowledging that the worker understands the IME provider may ask sensitive questions during the exam in the presence of the observer.
+(d) The If the worker chooses to have an observer present, the provider must verify that the worker has signed must sign Form 3923A, "IME Observer Form," acknowledging that the worker understands the IME provider may ask sensitive questions during the exam in the presence of the observer.
 An observer must not participate in or obstruct the exam.
 If the worker does not sign Form 3923A, the provider may exclude the observer.
 The IME provider must verify that the worker signed the "IME Observer Form" acknowledging that the worker understands: